 WHAT WE OFFER

-Get involved; teach outdoor skills clinics or be an instructor with the tripping program.
+Get involved; lead outdoor trips.
 Student led wilderness trips are offered throughout each semester.
 Lead and Assistant Instructors have the opportunity to plan and lead outdoor trips throughout New England with Outdoor Education.

 This course will develop competent student leaders using field experiences to study effective leadership practices.
 This course will engage students in discussions and practical experiences focused on leadership skills necessary to effectively lead in the outdoor field.
 Student leaders will work to develop their personal leadership skills through a series of lectures, labs, and group activities.
 This course will culminate with a final field-based expedition where students will plan, facilitate, and lead each other.
 Leadership topics will be taught in three categories including: Hard Skills, Soft Skills, and Meta Skills.

 Outdoor Education (OE) offers courses in a variety of outdoor activities.
-Orienteering, kayaking, canoeing, rock climbing, ice climbing, skiing, and fire building are a few of the clinic possibilities.
+Orienteering, kayaking, canoeing, rock climbing, ice climbing, skiing, and fire building are a few of the weekend possibilities.

 Follow Us On Social Media